 For example, they shouldn’t touch areas of the mouth other than the teeth.

-Avoid touching your gums with whitening strips for extended periods of time.
+Avoid touching your gums with whitening strips for extended periods.

 If your teeth are normally sensitive to cold or heat, they’ll probably react to whitening strip chemicals, too.